landrok/webstatus/README.md

 - Check that your system is up to date
 - Create an issue and Copy/Paste installation logs

+### Easy install

-You have a fully automated mode with -y argument:
+You have a full-automated mode with -y argument:

 ```shell
 # Available since release 0.4